About the Smokies -- Smoky Mountains | Gatlinburg | Pigeon Forge | Sevierville | Townsendbest guide smoky mountains

 In the national park you will find hiking trails for every age group and for every fitness (or lack of) category.
 Some trails are strenuous, others are moderate, and the trail at Sugarlands Visitor Center is handicap accessible.

 Trout fishing in mountain rivers is a popular sport in Great Smoky Mountains National Park.
-You can now keep all the brown trout you catch!
+You can keep all the brown trout you catch!

 Smoky Mountain cultural festivals include storytelling, molasses making, music, and Old Timer's Day.
 Other interesting festivals are Bird Day, firefly show at Elkmont, lyemaking demonstrations, Springfest, and Winterfest.